VissaMoutafis/Membership-Inference-Research/Meetings/meeting-2021-12-03/README.md

 - [ ] Interesting direction: "_Can we tune the perturbations properly, in order ot achieve max attack accuracy_".
 This might be done in GAN style.
   (**Experimental Note (01/01/2022)**) Testing the 2 attacks seems that the target model behaviour won't really change, so the tuning is more of a try-fail routine where the more perturbations we apply the more we beat the target's "defence mechanism"
 - [ ] Try the same attack in a state of the art model and display if vulnerable (Optional)
-- [ ] Perform better label balancing in the attack dataset in order to achieve best model performance (**DO IN BOTH CONF-VEC AND LABEL-ONLY ATTACK TO COMPARE RESULTS.**
+- [x] Perform better label balancing in the attack dataset in order to achieve best model performance (**DO IN BOTH CONF-VEC AND LABEL-ONLY ATTACK TO COMPARE RESULTS.**

 ## Important NOTEs
-- [ ] __Improve presentation by adding some graphs__
+- [x] __Improve presentation by adding some graphs__ (Classification report, ROC-CURVE, barplots etc)
-- [ ] Try document more precisely each step of the given algorithms implementation
+- [x] Try document more precisely each step of the given algorithms implementation.
+Done with modularization of the code